- Quality Of Life At Work Statistics

 -

-65.4% of women feel guilty about taking time off from work, compared with 54.5% of men.
+65.4% of women feel guilty about taking time off from work, compared to 54.5% of men.

-Nearly two-thirds of female respondents reported feeling guilty about taking time off from work.
-It’s not surprising – The Wall Street Journal reported that women are more concerned about “burdening other people with their requests” in the workplace, so it makes sense that this also applies to requests for time off.
+Nearly two-thirds of female respondents reported feeling guilty about taking time off.
+This trend aligns with findings from various studies that suggest women often worry about “burdening others” with their absence, a sentiment that extends to requests for time off.

 -

-People feel less guilty about time-off requests as they age – until their senior years.
+People generally feel less guilty about taking time off as they age—until their senior years.

 Age Range Yes No 18-25 64.3% 35.7% 26-35 62.3% 37.7% 36-45 62.1% 37.9% 46-55 50% 50% 56+ 69.2% 30.8% -

-Illness is the most common reason to take time off from work, and only 4.1% of respondents claim that they “don’t take time off.”
+Illness remains the primary reason for taking time off work, with only 4.1% of respondents stating they “don’t take time off.”

-Mental health days are also quite common; about a third of workers have taken one.
+Mental health days are also recognized, with about a third of respondents having taken one.

-35% of workers have called out sick from work when they weren’t actually sick.
+35% of workers admit to calling out sick when they weren’t actually ill.

 -

-31% of workers fear falling behind when they take time off.
+31% of workers are concerned about falling behind when they take time off.

-53.9% of workers leave paid vacation on the table at year-end.
+53.9% of workers leave paid vacation days unused by year-end.

 -

-61.3% of respondents are more likely to feel guilty about taking a sick day than a vacation day.
+61.3% of respondents feel more guilty about taking sick days than vacation days.

 -